The Picard group of the universal moduli stack of principal bundles on pointed smooth curves: The universal moduli stack

 In this subsection we will recall the description of the connected components of $\bg{G}$, we determine their relative dimension over $\Mg$ and we study when these connected components are of finite type over $\Mg$ (and hence also over $k$).
 And similarly for the connected components of $\mathrm{Bun}_G(C/S)\to S$.

-Recall (see \cite[Sec.
-10]{Mer98} and \cite[Sec.
-1.8]{BKG}) that to any connected (smooth) linear algebraic group $G$ over $k=\ov k$ it is possible to associate, in a functorial way, a finitely generated abelian group, denoted by $\pi_1(G)$ and called the \emph{fundamental group}\footnote{The name is justified by the fact that if $k=\bbC$ then $\pi_1(G)$ coincides with the topological fundamental group of the complex Lie group $G(\bbC)$.} of $G$.
+Recall that to any connected (smooth) linear algebraic group $G$ over $k=\ov k$ it is possible to associate, in a functorial way, a finitely generated abelian group, denoted by $\pi_1(G)$ and called the \emph{fundamental group}\footnote{The name is justified by the fact that if $k=\bbC$ then $\pi_1(G)$ coincides with the topological fundamental group of the complex Lie group $G(\bbC)$.} of $G$.
+For more details on the topic, we refer the reader to \cite[Sec.
+10]{Mer98}, see also \cite{CoGPfr}, \cite{CoGPen} and \cite[Sec.
+1.8]{BKG}).
 Consider the exact sequence of connected linear algebraic groups

-where $G_u$ is the unipotent radical of $G$ (i.e. the largest connected normal subgroup of $G$ that is unipotent) and $G^{\red}:=G/G_u$ is the reductive canonical quotient of $G$.
-It turns out that the morphism $\red$ induces an isomorphism (see loc. cit.\footnote{If $k=\bbC$, this isomorphism follows from the well-known fact that the complex Lie group $G_u(\bbC)$ is simply connected.})
+where $G_u$ is the unipotent radical of $G$ (i.e., the largest connected normal subgroup of $G$ that is unipotent) and $G^{\red}:=G/G_u$ is the reductive canonical quotient of $G$.
+From the definition of fundamental group (see \cite[Sec.
+10]{Mer98}), it follows immediately that the morphism $\red$ induces an isomorphism\footnote{If $k=\bbC$, this isomorphism follows from the well-known fact that the complex Lie group $G_u(\bbC)$ is simply connected.}

 where $\pi_1(G^{\red})$ can be computed from the root data of $G^{\red}$ as explained in \S \ref{red-grps}.